-CHICAGO, Peb.
-25 .- Under a capias isformally placed under arrest today on a charge of embezzling \$50,000 placed in escrow two weeks ago as part of an alleged fund to be used in securing a \$4,000,000 contract for the construction of municipal water works at Grand Rapids, Mich., where he is city attorney.
-He was released on bonds of \$5,000, after having been in custody only a few hours in the office of Chief Deputy Sheriff Kunz and never getting closer to the county jail than within sight of its trowning portals as he approached the criminal court building on the way from the quarters in which he has been technically prisoner for more than forty hours.
+CHICAGO, Feb.
+25.-Under a caplas iscrow two weeks ago as part of an alleged fund to be used in securing a \$4,000,000 con-The public health committee reported tract for the construction of municipal inal court building on the way from the quarters in which he has been technically prisoner for more than forty hours.

 It was announced by Salsbury's attorneys that he had left tonight on a late train for his home in Grand Rapids.
-Before Salsbury had departed a statement was issued by the attorney of Guy C. Barton, the memorializing congress to remove sandbar Omaha millionaire contractor, from whom at the mouth of James river, memorializing the \$50,000 had been obtained.
-In this statement Attorney L. K. Crofoot, the Omaha representative of Mr. Barton, refers to the \$50,000 as a portion of a fund needed in the water works deal "for legal and pro- ing definite was learned, but the secretary motion expenses."
+Before Salsbury had departed a statement was ismemorializing congress to remove sandbar Omaha millionaire contractor, from whom the \$50,000 had been obtained.
+In this statement Attorney L. K. Crofoot, the Omaha representative of Mr. Barton, refers navy today with Senators Thurston and cover.
+He was taken out by friends. to the \$50,000 as a portion of a fund needed Allen and Congressman Robinson.
+Nothin the water works deal "for legal and promotion expenses."
 Prefers Not to Prosecute.

-He asserts that "under the circumstances Mr. Barton would personally much prefer not to be instrumental in continuing the prosecution, but that the case is in the hands of State's Attorney Dencen and will have to take the usual course.'
-What is regarded as a loophole for the defense of Salsbury, is outlined in a reference in the Crofoot statement setting forth that E. E. Loss, the Chicago promoter, who negottated the waterworks deal with Saisbury, asserted that the money was to be held in "common ownership" after it had passed out of the hands of Mr Barton's son and had found its way into the safety deposit vault, from which, it is alleged, Salsbury afterward surreptitiously removed it.
-All speculation as to whether the \$50,000 had really been returned to the Bartons was set at rest by Attorney Crofoot's written declaration that it was restored to representatives of the rightful owners by Salsbury when the latter arrived in this city from Michigan Saturday night.
-Grand Rapids to Investigate.
+He asserts that "under the circumstances Mr. Barton would personally much prefer not to be instrumental in continuing the prosecution, but that the case is in the hands of State's Attorney Deneen and will have to take the usual course."
+What is regarded as a loophole for the deense of Salabury, is outlined in a reference in the Crofoot statement setting forth that E. E. Loss, the Chicago promoter, who negottated the waterworks deal with Salsbury. asserted that the money was to be held in 'common ownership" after it had passed evening that he, had abandoned hope of out of the hands of Mr Barton's son and securing any action on the omnibus bill. had found its way into the safety deposit which provides increased appropriations vault, from which, it is alleged, Salsbury for Salt Lake, Cheyenne, Boise and other afterward surreptitiously removed it.
+All speculation as to whether the \$50,000 the bill as an amendment to the sundry had really been returned to the Bartons civil appropriation act and this, accordwas set at rest by Atturney Crofoot's writ-

+Grand Raulds to Investigate.
 GRAND RAPIDS, Mich., Feb.
-25 .- The Grand Rapids common council will tonight ake steps toward officially investigating the alleged water works deal which has resulted in the indictment of City Attorney L. K. Salabury by the grand jury in Chicago, for the alleged embezziement of \$50,-000.
-It is said here that Salsbury is only daries, to prevent the aduleration of intoxi- one of several local persons who are inlaggie Hoel of Pueblo, Supposed to Have Been Stolen, is Found Dead.
+25.-The Grand Rapids common council will tonight take steps toward officially investigating sulted in the indictment of City Attorney L. K. Salsbury by the grand jury in Chi-

+Maggie Hoel of Pueblo, Supposed

-PUEBLO, Colo., Feb.
-25.-The body of found in the Arkansas river below this to Herbert and his arrest and torture folcity this morning.
-The girl's right arm was lowed. shattered, and this fact in conjunction with other circumstances connected with the disappearance, led to the belief that she was HAMILTON GETS SEVEN YEARS Minneapolis Newspaper Man.
-Convicted of Manslaughter in First Decree, is Sentenced.
+Have Been Stolen, is Found PUEBLO, Colo., Feb.
+25 .- The body of Maggie Hoel, the young woman who myscity this morning.
+The girl's right arm was lowed. shattered, and this fact in conjunction with appearance, led to the belief that she was

+HAMILTON GETS SEVEN YEARS

+Minneapolis Newspaper Man, Convicted of Manslaughter in First Deeree, In Senieuced.

 MINNEAPOLIS, Feb.
-25 .- Frank H. Ham- BILLS SALSBURY OUT ON BONDS DENIAL FOR OTOE COUNTY WYOMING MINE IS BURNING Nebraskans Mast Pay Clapp tpon Old Bonds by Order of the Court.
+25 .- Frank H. Ham-

+Nebraskans Must Pay Clapp Upon